rbowsley/lamplighthelp/source/7-3-0_Viewing_All_Work_Records.markdown

 ![Saving Table Column Layout{{Work}} Records](7.3.0a.png)

-### The Table Search Bar
+### The Table Filter Bar

-Above the table is a bar marked 'Search'.
+Above the table is a bar with a button marked 'Filter'.
 If you click on this then you will find additional options you can use to filter your records, and some extra columns to add.

 #### Filters